-Mahjong Etiquette and Superstitions You Should Know
+Mahjong Etiquette and Superstitions Every Player Should Know

-Mahjong is more than just a game of skill and strategy—it’s a social ritual steeped in centuries of tradition, unspoken rules, and fascinating superstitions.
-Whether you’re settling down for a casual game with friends or joining a competitive tournament, understanding proper mahjong etiquette and the beliefs that surround the game can significantly enhance your experience and help you avoid social faux pas at the table.
+Mahjong is more than just a game of skill and strategy—it’s a social ritual steeped in centuries of tradition, unwritten rules, and fascinating superstitions.
+Whether you’re settling down for a casual game with friends or joining a competitive tournament, understanding proper mahjong etiquette and the beliefs that surround the game can enhance your experience and help you avoid social faux pas at the table.

 Across different cultures and regions, mahjong customs have evolved alongside the game itself.
-From how tiles are handled and discarded to beliefs around luck, seating order, and table behaviour, these traditions help shape the rhythm and atmosphere of play.
+From how tiles are handled and discarded to beliefs about luck, seating order, and table behaviour, these traditions help shape the rhythm and atmosphere of play.
 Learning them not only shows respect for fellow players but also deepens your appreciation of mahjong as a shared cultural experience rather than just a competitive pastime.

-Proper mahjong etiquette begins the moment you sit down at the table.
+Proper mahjong table etiquette begins the moment you sit down at the table.
 Unlike Western card games, where casual behavior might be acceptable, mahjong commands a certain level of respect and decorum that reflects its cultural heritage.

-Respect the tiles
+Respect the mahjong tiles

 One of the most fundamental aspects of mahjong table manners involves how you handle the tiles.
 Always pick up tiles gently and avoid slamming them down on the table.
 When discarding, place your tile face-up in the center of the table with a deliberate but gentle motion.
 Aggressive or careless handling of tiles is considered disrespectful not only to the game but to your fellow players.